-The College of Agricultural Sciences and Natural Resources, in cooperation with the Tickle College of Engineering, offers a four-year curriculum leading to the Bachelor of Science in Biosystems Engineering.
+The Herbert College of Agriculture, in cooperation with the Tickle College of Engineering, offers a four-year curriculum leading to the Bachelor of Science in Biosystems Engineering.
 The curriculum is accredited by the Engineering Accreditation Commission of ABET, http://www.abet.org.
 Overall goals of the program are emphasized in the educational objectives and program outcomes statements listed below.
 Program details are given in the showcase curricula and the individual course descriptions.

 Career opportunities for graduates include the design, development, or management of practices that produce biofuels, minimize soil erosion, and conserve water resources; biological waste treatment systems; safer machinery systems with lower environmental impact and improved food and bio-processing systems.
 Employment opportunities are available in a wide variety of industries, government agencies, research and testing organizations, and educational and non-profit institutions.

 The curriculum provides instruction in the analytical and design skills needed to solve engineering problems related to biological and agricultural systems.
 Comprehensive design of systems and their components is emphasized in the senior year.
 In addition to the standard biosystems engineering curriculum, a pre-professional concentration is available.
 The degree program has provisions for elective courses to be taken in specified subject areas.
 Proper scheduling of courses is very important since prerequisite requirements must be met.
 Students must consult with their advisors each semester to review their scheduling plan.